dougeby/IntuneDocs/intune/get-started-policies.md

 8. Select your new policy, and choose **Assignments**.
 You can include or exclude Azure Active Directory (AD) security groups.
 Choose Selected groups to see your existing Azure AD security groups.
 Select the user groups you want this policy to apply, and choose **Save** to deploy the policy to users.

-To remain compliant with the new corporate policy, after a few minutes, your enrolled device prompts for an updated password.
+To be compliant with the new corporate policy, after a few minutes, your enrolled device prompts for an updated password.
 You can manually check for the update in the **Company Portal app for iOS**.
 Open the Company Portal app, select the device name, and then select **Sync**.

 > [!NOTE]
 > New policies applied to a dynamic device group may take up to eight hours to apply to all devices in the group.